imironhead/imironhead.github.io/_posts/2016-03-23-monte-carlo-algorithm.md

 # Conclusion

-One of the reason I chose reversi is "**there are simple strategies to follow**".
+One of the reasons I chose reversi is "**there are simple strategies to follow**".
 But why?
-I have a simple strategy for this game: try to occupy the side/corner positions before opponent.
+I have a simple strategy for this game: try to occupy the side/corner positions before the opponent.
 Because they are hard to be attacked, especially the corner.
 Now I have introduced the algorithm without any strategy (domain knowledge) and that is why I am excited: it's for **general purpose**!

 # Reference
 - [My implementation on GitHub](https://github.com/imironhead/reversi).